atharaq/atharaq.github.io/calc-1-f22/lesson6.md

 # Product Rule

 We have seen a few examples of derivatives already, and also learned the sum and constant multiple rules.
 Today we will learn the product rule and power rules.
 Let's review an important example first: the derivative of $x^2$ is $2x$.
-We figured this out by looking at  In this video, I take a geometric look at this derivative.
+We figured this out by looking at the definition of the derivative.
+In this video, I take a geometric look at this derivative.

 <div class="youtube-container">
 <iframe src="https://www.youtube.com/embed/K6-AIFxqb-A" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>